The

 Men — men on a mission to live out their lives in conformity

-to say).
-The Church needs men who are NOT AFRAID — not afraid
+say.
+The Church needs men who are not afraid— not afraid to be

-to be known as devout Catholics, not afraid to correct another when
+known as devout Catholics, not afraid to correct another when he knows

-he knows that what is being stated is contrary to Christ — and
+that what is being stated is contrary to Christ — and therefore

-therefore contrary to he himself!
-Men who are good fathers and
+contrary to he himself!
+Men who are good fathers and role models

-role models for being males — and since they take their own role model
+for being males — and since they take their own role model from Christ

-from Christ and the Apostles, it is a model of uprightness, courageousness,
+and the Apostles, it is a model of uprightness, courageousness, fearlessness,

-fearlessness, chastity in a world of filth ... he is everything the
+chastity in a world of filth ... he is everything the world hates

-world hates and fears because he is a living reproach to their debauchery
+and fears because he is a living reproach to their debauchery and cowardice.

-and cowardice.
-The world fears such men ... men who stand apart
+The world fears such men ... men who stand apart from the crowd

-from the crowd — and even move against it.
+— and even move against it.
 As G.K.
-Chesterton caustically
+Chesterton caustically observed,

-observed, “A dead thing can go with the stream, but only a living thing
+“A dead fish will go with the stream, but only a living fish can go

-Recruit and replace — yes, replace — the
+replace — yes, replace — the greeters, lectors, “servers”,

 Despite openly revisionist “histories” of the Church and the great number